Technology transfer is the art and science of turning research discoveries into commercialized products.

 Leading the commercialization of UF research is the Office of Technology Licensing.

 “The overriding thing we do is put together companies that are attractive to investors,” said OTL Director David Day.

 “Investors don’t see that everywhere,” he said.
-“They see a lot of scientist-led companies and wholesale jerseys hype…here, we look Building to create management-led companies that are good investments.”
+“They see a lot of scientist-led companies and hype…here, we look Building to create management-led companies that are good investments.”

 OTL prides itself in creating “collisions.”

 “What we focus on is finding CEOs,” Day said.
 “We P&P bring them in, show them the technology and introduce them to the scientists.”

 Gatorade royalties have also helped support UF’s two business incubators.
 The Florida Innovation Hub at UF has contributed to the creation of many to jobs in its first four years, and the Sid Martin Biotechnology Incubator was ranked as the world’s best biotechnology incubator in a 2013 study conducted by Sweden-based research group UBI.

 Cade and his family are dedicated to fostering the growth of new ideas.
 In 2004, they established the Cade Museum Foundation to design and build a museum in Gainesville.